-Marmalade is a thinner than jam, but with chunks of fruit.
-I don't think it's that hard to make, and I'm hoping after you take a look at this recipe, you'll give it a whirl.
+Maybe this is too much to ask, but I thought I’d share a recipe to make marmalade.
+Marmalade is thinner than jam, but with chunks of fruit (jelly is smooth without bits of fruit).
+I don’t think it’s that hard to make marmalade and I’m hoping after you take a look at this recipe, you’ll give it a whirl.

-Go to Vegetarianized.com for more pictures of this recipe (search for “Marmalade”), nutrition and price information, plus more than 200 other tasty recipes to try.
-Check back each Monday for a new delish dish.
-You can also follow Vegetarianized.com on Facebook and Pinterest.
+Go to Vegetarianized.com for more pictures of this recipe (search “marmalade” or look in the “condiment” category), nutrition and price information, plus 200+ other tasty recipes to try.
+Check back each week for a new delish dish.
+You can also follow Vegetarianized.com on Facebook, Pinterest and Instagram!

 Servings: 144 one-tablespoon servings (16 per half pint jar)

 9 half pint (8oz) jars

 1. Grate zest of two grapefruits.
 Blanch zest in boiling water for 3 minutes.
 Drain, put in a bowl of cold water and set aside.

 2. Remove the rinds from the grapefruit using my handy-dandy method that makes it so easy.
 Cut the grapefruit in quarters then make small cuts in each end with a paring knife.
 Push thumbs between flesh and rind and pull them apart.
 Discard rinds.

 3. In a large soup pot, combine honey and sugar.
 Bring to a boil over medium heat without stirring until sugar has dissolved.